APCSPrinciples/ExplorePerformanceTask/README.md

 Also note that hacking is not a harmful effect of a computing innovation and should not be part of your answer to 2c.

-Use the attached template to write your answers to the four prompts.
-Save your finished template as a pdf (in Microsoft Word, choose File | Export and choose Create pdf/xps document) The College Board recommends that you do not put your name on your artifact or on the template.
-Submit your computational artifact and template by logging in at digitalportfolio.collegeboard.org.
-There is more information on how to use the digital portfolio website in the college board student guide.
+Use the College Board template to write your answers to the four prompts.
+Save your finished template as a pdf (in Microsoft Word, choose *File | Export* and choose *Create pdf/xps document*) The College Board recommends that you do not put your name on your artifact or on the template.
+Submit your computational artifact and template by logging in at [digitalportfolio.collegeboard.org](http://digitalportfolio.collegeboard.org).
+There is more information on how to use the digital portfolio website in the [college board student guide](https://secure-media.collegeboard.org/digitalServices/pdf/ap/computer-science-principles-digital-portfolio-student-guide.pdf).

-Common Mistakes:
+<h2>Common Mistakes:</h2>
-For full credit you will want to avoid these common mistakes:
++ For full credit you will want to avoid these common mistakes:
-2a: Make sure to explain why your innovation is "computational" meaning that is uses computers or computing devices (e.g. smartphones)
++ 2a: Make sure to explain why your innovation is "computational" meaning that is uses computers or computing devices (e.g. smartphones)
-2b: Say where you got images (e.g. Google image search or Canva image bank)
++ 2b: Say where you got images (e.g. Google image search or Canva image bank)
-2c: Do NOT use hacking or cost as a harmful effect.
++ 2c: Do NOT use hacking or cost as a harmful effect.
 A harmful effect should be a specific result of your innovation.
-2d: Avoid the words hacking, hacked or hack.
++ 2d: Avoid the words hacking, hacked or hack.
 Be specific about your data concern and how the data in your innovation could be problematic or misused.
-2e: Make at least 3 inline references to 3 different citations.
-2 sources need to be from June 2016 or later.
++ 2e: Make at least 3 inline references to 3 different citations.
+2 sources need to be from June 2017 or later.
 See the instructions above on how to limit search results in google to June 2016 or later.